Greenville County Bar “Year-End” CLE

 Participants will gain practical strategies for managing workload pressures, setting healthier boundaries, and fostering resilience, as well as guidance on creating more supportive workplace practices that promote long-term mental health and professional sustainability.

-+ Francis Brown Anderson
++ Frances Brown Anderson

 9:30-10:00